Weekend Conference April 24-26.

 The live on-line conference will include lectures, case presentations, and large and small group discussions.
 Participants will be able to fully engage in discussion using the Zoom videoconference platform, available for free download.

 The daily schedule will include breaks for stretching and for lunch.

 IPI staff will be available to help you install and test your Zoom connection prior to the conference, and in case of difficulties during the conference.

-Chris Kraft will join us for this weekend of ethics and diversity focused on gathering psychoanalytic/psychodynamic understandings of sexual development, sexual orientations, gender identity and gender variations.
+Chris Kraft, PhD will join us for this weekend of ethics and diversity focused on gathering psychoanalytic/ psychodynamic understandings of sexual development, sexual orientations, gender identity and gender variations.

-Using clinical case examples, we will consider the shifting tides of sexual identities and orientations, and the underlying psychoanalytic theories that validate a healthy development of gender identity and subsequent sexual orientation.
-Taking into account the therapist’s countertransference experiences to non-conforming gender behaviors and the deep shame surrounding the patient’s experiences of gender or sexual differences, we will navigate the complex space between conceptualizing healthy sexuality and sexual disorders.
+Using clinical case examples, we will consider the shifting tides of sexual identities and orientations, and the underlying psychoanalytic theories that inform the development of gender identity and subsequent sexual orientation.
+Taking into account the complex transference and countertransference responses to non-conforming gender behaviors, in both the patient and the therapist, we will navigate the complex space between conceptualizing sexuality and sexual disorders.
 We will attempt to outline the ethical parameters of a gender affirming psychotherapy practice.

 The conference will include lectures, case presentations, large and small group discussions.

 Program Date(s):April 24, 2020 - April 26, 2020

 Full Conference Fee

 $497 up to 21 days in advance; $517 thereafter